strawberry-graphql/strawberry/docs/types/resolvers.md

 # Resolvers

-When defining a GraphQL schema, you usually start with the definition of the structure of the API, for example, let's take a look at this schema:
+When defining a GraphQL schema, you usually start with the definition of the schema for your API, for example, let's take a look at this schema:

 ```python+schema
 import strawberry